-Operational program inspection verify that the respective operational program incorporate key requirements provided in the COL application (e.g., the FSAR) that the NRC staff relied on in making its safety determination during the COL application review.
+Operational program inspections verify that the respective operational programs incorporate key requirements provided in the COL application (e.g., the FSAR) that the NRC staff relied on in making its safety determination during the COL application review.
 Certain operational programs have implementation milestones that may occur after the 10 CFR 52.103(g) finding.
 Therefore, the required inspections of these operational programs may be completed after the 10 CFR 52.103(g) finding, depending on the licensee’s readiness for the inspections.
+The NRC will disposition operational program findings identified after the 10 CFR 52.103(g) finding using the ROP and IMC 0609 similar to other findings as described in the paragraphs above.

 The Region will inform the licensee of the planned transition to the ROP and of the NRC’s planned level of inspection, assessment, and enforcement.
-The timing and format of this notification is flexible and can either be a standalone letter or incorporated into the correspondence notifying the licensee of the 10 CFR 52.103(g) finding.
+The timing and format of this notification is flexible and can either be a stand-alone letter or be incorporated into the correspondence notifying the licensee of the 10 CFR 52.103(g) finding.
 Once the 10 CFR 52.103(g) finding has been made for a unit, regulatory oversight for that unit will be transitioned to the ROP, and all ROP cornerstones will be monitored.

 10.05 End-of-Cycle Summary Meeting.